Childhood Fears and Worries

 - For a young child who's afraid of the dark, have a soothing bedtime routine.
 Read or sing to your child.
 Let them feel safe and loved.

 - Help your child slowly face fears.
 For example, check together for under-bed monsters.
 With you there to give support, let your child see that there's nothing to fear.
 Help your child feel brave.

 - Limit the scary images, movies, or shows kids see.
 These can cause fears.

 - Help kids and teens learn to prepare for challenges, like tests or class reports.
 Let them know you believe in them.

-Is My Child's Fear Normal, or Do We Need More Help?
+Are My Child's Fears and Worries Normal, or Do We Need More Help?

-Most kids cope with normal fears with gentle support from their parent.
+Most kids cope with normal fears and worries with gentle support from their parent.
 As they grow, they get over fears they had at a younger age.

-Some kids have a harder time, and need more help with fears.
-If fears are extreme or keep a child from doing normal things, it might be a sign of an anxiety disorder.
+Some kids have a harder time and need more help with fears.
+If fears or worries are extreme or keep a child from doing normal things, it might be a sign of an anxiety disorder.